 Peer review (also known as refereeing) is the process of subjecting an author's scholarly work, research, or ideas to the scrutiny of others who are experts in the same field, before a paper describing this work is published.
-Peer review helps the publisher (the External Editor in IntechOpen’s case) decide whether the submitted work should be accepted, considered acceptable with revisions, or is rejected.
+Peer review helps the publisher decide whether the submitted work should be accepted, considered acceptable with revisions, or is rejected.
 For a flowchart description of the peer review process at IntechOpen please see below.

 Monographs are subject to peer review to ensure that they comply with accepted scientific and ethical requirements.
-Each monograph is submitted to a plagiarism check, prior to peer review.
-Reviewers for monographs are independent experts who volunteer their time and expertise.
-Please note that the Open Access Publication fee is payable only after the manuscript has been accepted following peer review.
+Each monograph is submitted to a plagiarism check by the Internal Handling Editor, prior to peer review.
+The Internal Handling Editor selects independent reviewers for monographs who volunteer their time and expertise.
+Please note that the Open Access Publication Fee is payable only after the manuscript has been accepted by the Internal Handling Editor following peer review.

 2. Full Chapter - A full chapter consists of: a title, author name(s) and affiliation(s), abstract, keywords, introduction, main body with numbered headings (at least one heading is required) and references.
 Authors may also provide acknowledgements, appendices, and nomenclatures; however, this is not mandatory.
 Full chapters allow authors to present their current research findings in a longer format than traditional journal articles with more comprehensive analysis.
 Once submitted, the editor(s) review the full chapters by screening them for plagiarism, evaluating scientific merit, and decides whether they are suitable for inclusion in the book.
 Authors typically receive their peer review results within 30 days of the submission date.

-During the review process the external editor(s) is responsible for making decisions regarding acceptance, requesting revisions, or rejecting.
+During the review process the External Editor(s) is responsible for making recommendations regarding acceptance, requesting revisions, or rejecting.